Holidays in St. Anton. Tradition meets urban soul.

 A part of life in St. Anton

-You would not have anticipated it right now.
-There is a vibrant art and cultural scene in St. Anton and the surrounding area.
-Exhibitions, concerts, shows and film festivals featuring international audiences are held regularly.
-Did you know that the highest art and concert hall in the Alps can be found in the neighbouring village of St. Christoph?
+There is a vibrant art and culture scene in St. Anton and the surrounding area.
+Exhibitions, concerts, shows and film festivals with international audiences take place regularly.
+You have already heard that the highest art and concert hall in the Alps is located in the neighbouring village of St. Christoph.

 Big appetite or bon petit

 Tyrolean home cooking or gourmet cuisine.
-St. Anton's chefs serve up anything to please the palate.
-Gault-Millau 2020 cites no fewer than eight toque restaurants in St. Anton.
-Good for those who are hungry: Some outstanding places to stop for refreshments can be found in the immediate vicinity of the Sailer.
+St. Anton's chefs serve up whatever delights the palate.
+Gault-Millau lists no less than eight gourmet restaurants.
+Some excellent places to stop for a bite to eat are in the immediate vicinity of the Sailer.

-Those who want to celebrate their holidays have plenty of opportunities to do so in St. Anton.
-The place is known for its nightlife venues and lively guests.
+Those who want to celebrate their holiday will find plenty of opportunities in St. Anton.
+The place is known for its nightlife venues and a boisterous, stylish crowd.